 This post outlines my thoughts on why differentiation in discipline and the approach we take to challenging behaviour is essential when supporting students who require additional support and targeted interventions and strategies.
 When a child displays challenging behaviour they will be breaking school rules, this does not mean detention or losing out on time to socialise during the school day is an appropriate response.

-Every child in every school is unique, their experiences and needs differ wildly.
+Every child in every school is unique in terms of needs, their experiences and needs differ wildly.
 A culture and ethos of high expectations is required for all students in all areas of their education.
 However the way we react to and manage incidents of challenging behaviour should take into account more than the fact they are in the same school.

-We would not expect all our students to learn the same, we differentiate our instruction and lessons so why should we not differentiate how we apply discipline, why should we not vary how we respond to challenging behaviour?
+We would not expect all our students to learn the same, we differentiate our instruction, learning tasks and lessons so why should we not differentiate how we apply the schools behaviour policy?
+Why should we not vary how we respond to challenging behaviour taking a child’s needs into account?
 Differentiation in lessons is essential for a teacher, we would be taken to task if we didn’t do this.
 So what are the perceived barriers to adapting and being flexible the way we apply specific rules and consequences?